fix8mt/conjure_enum/README.md

 14 component::fragment
 ```
 ### `for_each`
 Call supplied invocable for each enum.
-Similar to `std::for_each` except first parameter of your invocable must be an enum value (passed by `for_each`).
+Similar to `std::for_each` except first parameter of your invocable must accept an enum value (passed by `for_each`).
 Optionally provide any additional parameters.
 Works with lambdas, member functions, functions etc. When using a member function, the _first_ parameter
 passed by your call must be the `this` pointer of the object.
 If you wish to pass a `reference` parameter, you must wrap it in
 `std::ref`.